 - The day chosen for the announcement, in mid-December, was perilously close to the holidays.
 If something else had dominated the news, we would have had to defer our launch until after the New Year.

-- If Starbucks might have unilaterally removed their non-dairy surcharge preemptively, before our launch, thus avoiding being tarred as "dietary racists."
-While that would have been good for the goals of the campaign, it would have meant less spread for the overall concept of dietary racism and perhaps less pressure on other companies.
+- If Starbucks had preemptively removed their non-dairy surcharge before launch, the campaign's goals would have been served, but only partially: there would have been less spread for the concept of dietary racism, and possibly less pressure on other companies.

-One was the actual dropping of vegan milk surcharges in the UK, which our campaign could claim as a victory — and a remarkable one for a stunt that took a very small team and budget to make.
+One was the actual dropping of vegan milk surcharges in the UK — a remarkable success for a stunt that took such a small team and budget to make.
 (See this wonderful interview with Switch4Good founder Dotsie Bausch for more.)

-For us Yes Men, biggest the victory was the sustainability of our involvement in this project's success.
-All we did was coach, and for a limited number of hours:
+For us Yes Men, the biggest victory was the sustainability of our involvement: all we did was coach, and for a limited number of hours.
+We basically:

-- We suggested elements that had succeeded in previous projects of ours and of others.
+- suggested elements that had succeeded in other previous projects of ours and of others;

-- We helped brainstorm brand-new angles and elements that we thought might be fun.
+- helped brainstorm brand-new angles and elements that we thought might be fun;

-- We pointed out pitfalls before they could be fallen into, and encouraged the team to preempt potential threats.
+- pointed out pitfalls before they could be fallen into, and encouraged the team to preempt potential threats; and

-- We helped overcome legal worries, in part through braggadocio and in part through concrete legal introductions.
+- helped overcome legal worries, in part through braggadocio and in part through concrete legal introductions.

-This proves yet again what we've been saying for years: all it takes is some organization, an achievable goal, and at least a theory of change to make this stuff work.
+This project proved yet again what we've been saying for years: all it takes is some organizing, an achievable goal, lots of energy, and at least a theory of change to pull off a trickstery victory.